JetBrains/projector-installer/README.md

 sudo apt install python3 python3-pip
 ```

-If you are running Ubuntu 18.04 or earlier update pip using the following command:
+If you are running Ubuntu 18.04 or earlier update pip using the following command (for each user under which projector will be used):

 ```bash
 python3 -m pip install -U pip